- Purchase the complete Expat Arrivals Boston Guide (PDF)

 Cycling in Boston

 Bostonians love to cycle and, thanks to the city's small size and flat terrain, cycling is relatively easy (except in winter).
-Boston is a relatively cyclist-friendly city, though existing cycling infrastructure isn't completely comprehensive and needs to be expanded.
+Boston is a relatively cyclist-friendly city, though existing cycling infrastructure could use some expanding.

 Driving in Boston

 Navigating the streets of Boston is difficult for newcomers.
 Unlike other US cities, Boston’s streets do not follow a grid system or centre on a geographical feature like a river or lake.
-Many locals choose to use public transport or taxis rather than driving, due to the traffic congestion in the city centre and the parking, which is both difficult to find and expensive.
+Many locals choose to use public transport or taxis rather than driving, due to the traffic congestion in the city centre and the parking, which is both limited and expensive.

 Expat Health Insurance